kmdouglass/kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-1.rst

-After writing the image, we can plug the SD card into our pi, boot it up, and try logging in as alphapi with the random password that was created in the users file.
+After writing the image, we can plug the SD card into our pi, boot it up, and try logging in as alphapi with the random password that was created in the users file. **Be sure at this point to change your user's and root's password**.
 We can also verify that the keyboard was set to US English by typing Shift-3 and observing whether we get a hashtag (#) symbol and not the symbol for the British pound currency.